Is My Landlord Responsible For Damage to My Property?

 Life is unpredictable, and all kinds of scenarios can occur unexpectedly.

-This guide about renters insurance covers what renters insurance is, how to determine whether you need renters insurance, how much insurance coverage to buy, and how your landlord functions, above all, what your landlord is responsible for.
+This guide about renters' insurance covers what renters' insurance is, how to determine whether you need renters' insurance, how much insurance coverage to buy, how your landlord functions, and, above all, what your landlord is responsible for.

 What Is and Is Not Covered by the Landlord?